 The search for Australia’s most attractive employer in 2014

-The Randstad Award, which will reveal the most attractive commercial and government employers in Australia will be announced at a gala event at Doltone House, Sydney on Thursday, 10th April.
+The Randstad Award, which will reveal the most beautiful commercial and government employers in Australia, will be announced at a gala event at Doltone House, Sydney, on Thursday, 10th April.

-The Randstad Award is totally unique in this market as it’s based on public perception – over 9,500 Australians of working age.
-Organisations are unable to nominate themselves or determine categories or criteria for entry as it’s based on the largest 150 employers in Australia, by employee size.
+The Randstad Award is unique in this market as it’s based on public perception – over 9,500 Australians.
+Organisations cannot nominate themselves or determine categories or criteria for entry based on the largest 150 employers in Australia by employee size.

-First launched in Belgium in 2000, the Randstad Awards will be hosted in 23 countries around the world including, Australia, New Zealand, Canada, France, Spain and the Netherlands capturing the perceptions of 200,000 potential jobseekers.
+First launched in Belgium in 2000, the Randstad Awards will be hosted in 23 countries worldwide, including Australia, New Zealand, Canada, France, Spain and the Netherlands, capturing the perceptions of 200,000 potential job seekers.